When is Peaky Blinders season 6 on TV? What’s going to happen?

 However has Arthur’s spouse Linda Shelby (Kate Phillips) gone for good?
 And has Gina Grey (Anya Taylor-Pleasure) persuaded Michael Grey (Finn Cole) to strike out on his personal?

-Then there’s Charlie Murphy (commerce union chief Jessie Eden), Ned Dennehy (Uncle Charlie), Ian Peck (Curly), Packy Lee (Johnny Canine) and Benjamin Zephaniah (road preacher Jeremiah Jesus).

-Sam Claflin could reappear as fascist politician Oswald Mosley, although after the chaos of the collection finale his relationship with Tommy could have modified considerably.
+Sam Claflin might reappear as fascist politician Oswald Mosley, although after the chaos of the collection finale his relationship with Tommy may have modified considerably.
 And can Brian Gleeson return as Billy Boys chief Jimmy McCavern?

 The reappearance of Alfie Solomons (Tom Hardy) additionally raises the potential for a comeback in collection six.